hafbau/formbricks/README.md

 ### Features

-- 📲 Create **in-product surveys** with our no-code editor with multiple question types.
+- 📲 Create **in-product forms** with our no-code editor with multiple question types.
 - 📚 Choose from a variety of best-practice **templates**.
-- 👩🏻 Launch and **target your surveys to specific user groups** without changing your application code.
+- 👩🏻 Launch and **target your forms to specific user groups** without changing your application code.
-- 🔗 Create shareable **link surveys**.
+- 🔗 Create shareable **link forms**.
-- 👨‍👩‍👦 Invite your team members to **collaborate** on your surveys.
+- 👨‍👩‍👦 Invite your team members to **collaborate** on your forms.
 - 🔌 Integrate Fastform with **Slack, Posthog, Zapier, n8n and more**.
 - 🔒 All **open source**, transparent and self-hostable.